Holusion/eCorpus/en/doc/tutorials/compte.md

 ## Testing eCorpus

-Contact the eCorpus team for support in setting up a dedicated eCorpus server: <hello@ecorpus.eu>
+Contact the eCorpus team for support in setting up a dedicated eCorpus server: <contact@ecorpus.eu>

 ## Learn More